HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/GestureAPI.md

 *   widget.setOnPop(onPopCallback)
 *   formWidget.setPreviewActionItems(previewActions)

-For information about using these methods see the [reference section](WidgetReferences.htm) of this guide for each widget.
+For information about using these methods see the [reference section](WidgetReferences.html) of this guide for each widget.

 For more information about the Peek and Pop features and how to use them, see the [Apple documentation](http://www.apple.com/in/iphone-6s/3d-touch/).

-Additional APIs that support the 3D Touch features are documented in the hcl.forcetouch namespace in the [API Programming Guide.](http://docs.hcl.com/hcllibrary/iris/iris_api_dev_guide/Default.htm)
+Additional APIs that support the 3D Touch features are documented in the voltmx.forcetouch namespace in the [API Programming Guide.](https://{{site.baseurl}}/docs/documentation/Iris/iris_api_dev_guide/Content/introduction.html)

 Important Considerations
 ------------------------